 - Ethical decision-making: firms that take strong moral responsibility develop long-term, competitively advantaged business models.

 - Environmental policies: companies with sound environmental practices are less likely to face government regulation, costly litigation and fines.

 We believe a dedication to social awareness and corporate governance drives better companies.
-Because strong financial results do not have to come at the expense of social integrity, we integrated it most formally into our traditional value research effort whereby three analysts assess an investment’s full potential: a primary analyst, a devil’s advocate, and a dedicated impact research professional who engages directly with management.
+Because strong financial results do not have to come at the expense of social integrity, we integrated it most formally into our small, small/mid and mid cap value research efforts whereby three analysts assess an investment’s full potential: a primary analyst, a devil’s advocate, and a dedicated impact research professional who engages directly with management.